DANA: Dimension-Adaptive Neural Architecture for Multivariate Sensor Data: Introduction

 \section{Introduction}

 Health and wellness applications~\cite{nam2016sleep, wang2016crosscheck, mohr2017personal} exploit motion sensors embedded in mobile and wearable devices to infer body movements and temporal changes in the physiological state of the wearer~\cite{chen2013unobtrusive, bulling2014tutorial, hansel2018put, reinertsen2018review}.
-For example, static acceleration, which shows the magnitude and direction of the earth's gravitational force, helps to recognize the wearer's posture; whereas dynamic acceleration, which shows changes in the motion velocity of the wearer, can be mapped to the wearer's different activities~\cite{shepard2008derivation}.
-The time series generated by these motion sensors are processed over temporal windows and classified by deep neural networks~(DNNs)~\cite{lecun2015deep, schmidhuber2015deep}, which mostly process sensor data with pre-defined, fixed dimensions~\cite{yang2015deep, ronao2016human, katevas2017practical, ignatov2018real, ordonez2016deep, zhao2018deep, yao2017deepsense, wang2019deep, jeyakumar2019sensehar, malekzadeh2020privacy}, and cannot reliably handle dynamic situations (\eg when the sampling rate changes or some sensors are dropped), which are important for energy preservation~\cite{chu2011balancing, liang2014energy}, privacy protection~\cite{raij2011privacy, malekzadeh2018mobile} and fault tolerance~\cite{choubey2015power, mathur2019unsupervised}.
-Moreover, DNNs are often trained on datasets collected from specific devices, but at inference time they might be used in a wider set of devices, with different combinations of sensors and sampling rates~\cite{koping2018general}.
+For example, static acceleration (the magnitude and direction of the earth's gravitational force) helps to recognize the wearer's posture, whereas dynamic acceleration (changes in the velocity of the wearer) can be mapped to the wearer's activity~\cite{shepard2008derivation}.
+The time series generated by these motion sensors are processed over temporal windows and classified by deep neural networks~(DNNs)~\cite{lecun2015deep, schmidhuber2015deep}, which mostly process sensor data with pre-defined, fixed dimensions~\cite{yang2015deep, ronao2016human, katevas2017practical, ignatov2018real, ordonez2016deep, zhao2018deep, yao2017deepsense, wang2019deep, jeyakumar2019sensehar, malekzadeh2020privacy}.
+Existing DNNs cannot reliably handle dynamic situations (\eg when the sampling rate changes or some sensors are dropped), which are important for energy preservation~\cite{chu2011balancing, liang2014energy}, privacy protection~\cite{raij2011privacy, malekzadeh2018mobile} and fault tolerance~\cite{choubey2015power, mathur2019unsupervised}.
+Moreover, DNNs are often trained on datasets collected from specific devices, but might be used for inference in a wider set of devices, with different combinations of sensors and sampling rates~\cite{koping2018general}.